-To take action on our vision, GEA recognizes that it needs to understand how its activities across the full value chain impact and depend on nature.
-In 2024, GEA has started to analyze its impacts and dependencies using the LEAP method recommended by the TNFD and the Corporate Sustainability Reporting Directive (CSRD).
+To take action on its vision, GEA recognizes the need to understand how its activities across the entire value chain impact and depend on nature.
+In 2024, GEA began analyzing its impacts and dependencies using the LEAP method recommended by the TNFD and the Corporate Sustainability Reporting Directive (CSRD).
 This method is an assessment process for nature-related risk and opportunity management structured into four phases: